Who Goes There?: Radio dramas

-The story has been adapted as a radio drama multiple times, including by BBC Radio 4 in their Chillers series (24 January 2002), and the Suspense radio drama series (2013).
-The earliest adaptation was for the Exploring Tomorrow radio series in 1958 (under the title The Escape), hosted by John W. Campbell, Jr. himself; however, no recordings of this episode are known to exist.
+The story has been adapted as a radio drama multiple times, the earliest was for the Exploring Tomorrow radio series in 1958 (under the title The Escape), hosted by the novel's author John W. Campbell, Jr..
+However, no recordings of this episode are known to exist.
+Subsequently, the story was adapted as part of the BBC radio drama series Chillers (2002) and the revival of the classic radio drama Suspense (2013).

 Games

+In 2002, Universal Interactive and Konami co-published the video game The Thing, a third-person shooter and survival horror sequel to the 1982 film.
+Rockstar Dundee was working on another video game adaptation of the film but it was cancelled after the studio became part of Rockstar Games in 2020.
+A remastered version of the 2002 game was developed and published by Nightdive Studios in 2024.

-The Thing (2010 card game) and The Thing: Infection at Outpost 31 (2017 board game) are both based on the John Carpenter 1982 film.
-In 2002, Universal Interactive and Konami co-published the video game The Thing, a third-person shooter and survival horror sequel to the film.
+The Thing (2010 card game) and The Thing: Infection at Outpost 31 (2017 board game) are both based on the 1982 film.

-Who Goes There?, a board game from Certifiable Studios, was released in May 2018, following a Kickstarter campaign, which raised over $612,000 compared to its $54,097 goal.
-In March 2020, Certifiable Studios launched a Kickstarter for a second edition of the game, promising updated mechanics and additional characters.
+Who Goes There?, a board game from Certifiable Studios, was released in 2018, following a Kickstarter campaign, which raised over $612,000 compared to its $54,097 goal.
+In 2020, Certifiable Studios launched a Kickstarter for a second edition of the game, promising updated mechanics and additional characters.
 It is available either as a complete game or as an add-on for those who have already bought the first edition.